SoftwareAG/c8y-docs/content/streaming-analytics/analytics-builder-bundle/using-the-model-editor.md

 #### Replacing devices, groups and assets

-You can find the devices, groups or assets that are used in the current model and replace them with other devices, groups or assets that are currently registered in the Cumulocity IoT inventory \(visualized in the Device Management application\).
+You can find the devices, groups or assets that are used in the current model and replace them with other devices, groups or assets that are currently registered in the {{< product-c8y-iot >}} inventory \(visualized in the Device Management application\).

 {{< c8y-admon-info>}}
 In the rules below, the term device refers to a device or other asset \(but not to a group\).